 "I told him, ‘Vic, on three.
 One, two, three.’
 So I pulled him, and he pulled back."

 "I slammed my head on the floor and cracked my skull.
-I had brain fluid coming out of my nose and ears, and I had nerve damage in my right eye," says New Jack.
+I had brain fluid coming out of my nose and ears, and I had nerve damage in my right eye," laments New Jack.
 He adds, "I will never be able to see out of my right eye again in my life."

 He continues, "That night changed me.
 It took a lot out of me.
 I’ve never been the same since that.
 I get headaches; it also affected my short-term memory.
 My eyes get bloodshot for no reason.
 I go for 3 or 4 days with no sleep.
 But hey, that’s part of New Jack being New Jack!"